kellychin79/analysis_2/Readme.md

 4. Suggestions for future research, including improvements to what you did *(KL: Predict the C02 emissions from the numbers of livestock)*

 # Summary
 The US population has increased by around 33% since 1990.
 By comparison, the relatively high-increasing meat consumption, especially 250% in broilers, is quite worrying and alarming.
-No wonder Chick-fil-A has more than 4 drive-thru lanes and people are lining up all the time.
+No wonder Chick-fil-A has more than 4 drive-thru lanes and people are lining up all the time. <br />

 ## Data Source